equinox-project/equinox-js/docs/docs/message-db/access-strategies.md

 With this in place Equinox will maintain and store a snapshot event in an adjacent stream `{category}:snapshot-{stream_id}`.
-When loading the current state we will firt load the latest event from the snapshot stream.
-The snapshot event will have the version of the stream it was generated from, this version will be used to fetch "events after version" from the source stream.
+When loading the current state we will first load the latest event from the snapshot stream.
+The snapshot event will have the version of the stream it was generated from, this version will be used to fetch "events since version" from the source stream.
 In practise this guarantees that the state of a stream can be reconstructed in 2 round-trips (aside from some interactions with the cache that can cause it to need an extra round trip in exceedingly rare cases).